 If it’s not on your bucket list already, Sedona, Arizona most definitely should be!
 With incredible weather, beautiful scenery and red rocks, and tons of opportunities for hiking, Sedona is a must-visit.
 If you’re planning a trip to Sedona, I definitely recommend hitting a few of the local hiking trails.
-So, I’m sharing 6 incredible Sedona hikes to add to your bucket list!
-Whether you only have time for one or all six, you can’t go wrong – these are some of the best hiking trails in Sedona.
+So, I’m sharing 8 incredible Sedona hikes to add to your bucket list!
+Whether you only have time for one or all eight, you can’t go wrong – these are some of the best hiking trails in Sedona.

-6 Incredible Sedona Hikes to add to your bucket list
+8 Incredible Sedona Hikes to add to your bucket list

 These are some of the best hikes in Sedona!
 One of the things I love about Sedona is how many amazing, short trails there are.
 So I found it was a great way to spend the morning hiking one or two shorter trails, and then spending the afternoon working, mountain biking, or exploring other parts of the area.
 Because the desert climate in Sedona is different than most of the rest of the world, I’m also sharing my suggested packing guide to help you plan for your trip!